YoshiniiNair/Web-API-Project/README.md

 Web API Project

 //node-modules folder not recommended to upload into GitHub
-//This is a assignment / project of a student
+//This is a assignment or project of a student